 The staff was just finishing loading the trans van when Captain Mullen and two firefighters arrived in a large fire engine.

 He and Lockhart had been in regular contact until the phones went down.
 Then Mullen, who was also at that time the mayor of Malibu, got tied up for a while dispatching a helicopter to try to pick up a family, plus two large dogs, who were dangerously trapped at the eastern end of his district at Castro Peak, which also held a series of commercial two-way radio towers .
 After what would turn out to be a hazardous and widely-televised air rescue, a worried Mullen drove straight to Kilpatrick.

-He arrived at about 8:00 a.m. just after Bates and Durazo-Kent’s van had left, and as the trans van, plus a short convoy of private vehicles, were lined up in preparation to follow the first van.
+He arrived at about 8:00 a.m. just after Bates and Durazo-Kent’s van had left, and as the trans van, plus a short convoy of staff in driving their own private vehicles, were lined up in preparation to follow the first van.

 But time had run out.
 “You need to leave right now,” staff members remember Mullen told those in the convoy.
 Then he went to find Lockhart.

 Trans driver Robinson needed no further prodding, and exited the parking lot with a slightly safer version of a scene out of “The Fast & the Furious,” according to one staff member.